eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/index.md

 The features of DataManager include:

--   Dataset Manager to create and update datasets and its meta data
+-   Dataset Manager to create and update datasets and its metadata
 -   Vocabulary Manager to install and remove Vocabulary descriptions
 -   Data browser to explore and manage graph-based data
 -   Taxonomy Editor to manage and create SKOS based taxonomies